scaramouche88/pyARIS/README.md

 * Pytz (2015.4)
 * ffmpeg (Optional for exporting to video)

+Soon it will be compatible with Py3 and Py3.7

 ### Getting Started

 #### Importing package and opening a file.